API Development in Studio

 API Specifications as Local Copies in Your Projects

-Whenever the API that you import as a local copy into your project’s structure is updated outside your Studio environment, you must reimport the API into your project and regenerate all the flows based on the updated specification, risking creating duplicated copies of your specification.
+When the API imported as a local copy into your project’s structure is updated outside your Studio environment, reimport the API into your project.
+Studio regenerates all the flows based on the updated specification.

 API Specifications as API Specification Projects in Studio

-You can start an API specification project in Studio and sync it with Design Center.
+To start an API specification project in Studio and sync it with Design Center, see Create an API Specification Project in Studio.
 Studio uses version control system (VCS) capabilities to keep your API specifications synchronized between your Studio workspace and Design Center.

-You can either create and publish an API specification with the Visual Editor or with the Code Editor.
+You can either create and publish an API specification with the Visual Editor or with the Text Editor. -

 You can import the API specification as an editable asset by Synchronizing an API Specifications with Design Center.